 21 Sep Jungle, Sky-Scraper & Star Gazing in Malaysia

 The mainland peninsula of Malaysia is overlooked as a holiday destination and often only visited as a stepping stone to other better known destinations.
-It is absolutely needs at least two weeks to explore its diverse environment and culture.
+It needs at least two weeks to explore its diverse environment and culture.

 From bustling cities that ooze with multiculturalism through to its high mountains and tea plantations with pristine rivers, heritage listed towns and exquisite tropical islands and aqua waters there is something on offer for everyone.

-KL is a melting pot of culture, food and religion.
+Kula Lumper is a melting pot of culture, food and religion.
 A juxtaposition of gleaming skyscrapers and historical buildings, old colonial outposts and a true Asian mix of colours, sights and sounds where people from all corners of the globe live side by side in harmony.

 Indians, Chinese, Indonesian, Thai, Lao, Cambodian, Myanmar, Vietnamese Taiwanese.
 All this culture leads to another major reason to visit … amazing food and the best of it can be sampled on every street corner – my idea of complete heaven.